 Have you ever taken a minute to ask yourself why we celebrate Memorial Day?
 The holiday is much more than just a three-day party weekend declaring the beginning of the summer season.

 Why Do We Celebrate Memorial Day: The History

-General John Logon, the national commander of the Grand Army of the Republic declared the first Memorial Day (known as Decoration Day) on May 5, 1868 after the Civil War.
-He wanted people to honor the fallen soldiers by placing flowers on graves of Union and Confederate soldiers at the Arlington National Cemetery.
+General John Logon, the national commander of the Grand Army of the Republic declared the first Memorial Day (known as Decoration Day) on May 5, 1868, after the Civil War.
+He wanted people to honor the fallen soldiers by placing flowers on graves of Union and Confederate soldiers at Arlington National Cemetery.

-The northern states were the first to recognize this holiday, while the South did not join in until after World War I. Presently, almost all U.S. states recognize Memorial Day and some of the southern states have an additional day just to recognize the confederacy.
+The northern states were the first to recognize this holiday while the South did not join in until after World War I. Memorial Day is a national holiday and a few of the southern states have an additional day just to recognize the Confederacy.